hapi-robo/temi-guide/docs/source/user-detection-tracking.rst

 For detection and/or tracking to work properly, the app must be set to `Kiosk Mode <https://github.com/robotemi/sdk/wiki/Kiosk-Mode>`_.

 The app must have `Settings Permissions` in order to use `setDetectionModeOn <https://github.com/robotemi/sdk/wiki/Detection-&-Interaction#setdetectionmodeon->`_ and `setTrackUserOn() <https://github.com/robotemi/sdk/wiki/Detection-&-Interaction#setTrackUserOn>`_, which are used to turn on detection mode and tracking mode, respectively.
-To enable `Settings Permissions` and other permissions, refer to the `official documentation <https://github.com/robotemi/sdk/wiki/permission>`_.
+To enable `Settings Permissions` and other permissions, refer to :doc:`permissions`.

 +--------------------+------------------+-----------------------------------------------------+
 | setDetectionMode() | setTrackUserOn() | Result                                              |